johny-c/smartwatch-repo/android_app/README.txt

 A. LinuxAndC folder contains our Android project

-B. appcombat_v7 is a library needed for compatibility with other Android versions
+B. appcombat_v7 is a library needed for compatibility with previous Android versions

-C. SmartExtensionUtils is a library by Sony that all Smart Extensions
+C. SmartExtensionUtils is a library by Sony that all Sony Smart Extensions
-	(Android apps that use accessories like the Smartwatch) have to use
+	(Android apps that use accessories like the Smartwatch) must use

 D. SampleControlExtension is a sample app by Sony that uses the Control API
 	(see E)

-E. Praktikum Android App Documentation is a summarized Documentation of everything 		that has to do with the Android part of the project
+E. Praktikum Android App Documentation.pdf is a summarized Documentation of everything that has to do with the Android part of the project

 F. SmartExtension_SampleExtensionTutorial.pdf, SmartExtension API Specification.pdf and SmartWatch_WP_1.pdf are documentations by Sony.

 Notes